Erica Mena Flaunts Baby Bump In Tight Sequined Dress & Shuts Down A Troll

 Erica also took to her Instagram stories to share a screenshot of a back-and-forth she had with a social media user.
 While she didn’t mention which post she was commenting on, it’s very likely that the drama came out of her second-newest post.
 The photo was of her flower girls and godson, which prompted many fans to ask about her son.

-Mena has a 12-year-old son named King Conde, who she had with Raul Conde.
+Mena has a 12-year-old son named King Conde, who she shares with Raul Conde.

 She’s currently pregnant with Safaree Samuel’s child.

-The complaint from the Instagram user stemmed from their judgement of how little Erica shares of her son, King’s, life, compared to what they think will happen with her second child.
+The complaint from the Instagram user stemmed from their judgement of how little Erica shares of King’s life, compared to what they think will happen with her second child.

 “U really just dont show ur other son at all but bet u going to be showing this baby same way u posting so much bout it now,” said a fan.